dappforce/subsocial-docs/docs/sdk/quick-start/posts/PostWithDetails.md

 ---
 id: posts-with-details
-title: Post with details
+title: Posts With Details
 ---

-All entities (posts, profiles, spaces) are interconnected.
+All entities (posts, profiles, and spaces) are interconnected.
 For faster data retrieval use the `findPostWithAllDetails` method.

 ## Find and load a single post

 ### findPostWithAllDetails

-Find and load post with their extension and owner's profile and space (if defined).
+Finds and loads a post with their extension and the owner's profile and space (if defined).

 ```
 flatApi.findPostWithAllDetails(id: AnyPostId): Promise<PostWithAllDetails | undefined>